Giving Visit Campus Apply Now Library

 FAQ

-We care as much or more about the skills you have that will make you successful as a lawyer (such as your ability to think logically, your problem-solving skills, your fluency with the written word, and your ability to critically analyze an argument and — when appropriate — respond with a counter-argument of your own).
+We care as much or more about the skills you have that will make you successful as a lawyer (such as your ability to think logically, your problem-solving skills, your fluency with the written language, and your ability to critically analyze an argument and when appropriate — respond with a counter-argument of your own).

 Once we have made a first cut of our applicant pool based on these two “numbers” (your class 12 marks and your score on our entrance examination), we next want to find out more about who you are as a person.
 Since no one examination can ever capture that, we will invite all of our final candidates to our office (Pangbisa, Paro) for an in-person interview with JSW Law faculty.
 During that interview, we will want to know what motivates you to become a lawyer as opposed to some other profession?
 What makes you excited about this career?
 What are your phobias?
 What kind of law might you one-day hope to practice?